florian/florian.github.io/_posts/2017-09-03-bloom-filters.md

 More hash functions only help until a certain point.
 As an extreme example, using as many hash functions as bits would make a Bloom filter totally useless.
-On a similiar note, when only having 32 bits available, using 3 hash functions fills up the bit array too quickly, as you might have noticed in the live demo above.
-In turns out that the optimal number of hash functions depends on the bit array size and on how many elements we expect to be added.
+On a similar note, when only having 32 bits available, using 3 hash functions fills up the bit array too quickly, as you might have noticed in the live demo above.
+It turns out that the optimal number of hash functions depends on the bit array size and on how many elements we expect to be added.

 For *n* added elements and a bit array size of *m*, the optimal number of hash